Symbol1/Symbol1/README.md

 ### Hi there 👋

+Please checkout my personal website [symbol.codes](https://symbol.codes).

+If it is down, a mirror site is at [simple.one](https://simple.one).

 <!--
 **Symbol1/Symbol1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.